 Counseling is a personal issue and it is important that you feel comfortable with your counselor.
-If you have any questions about the counseling process or feel uncomfortable for any reason, please feel free to discuss your concerns with the counselor or you can reach out to the Director of Clinical Counseling Services at Amanda.wheeler@unt.edu.
+If you have any questions about the counseling process or feel uncomfortable for any reason, please feel free to discuss your concerns with the counselor or someone at the front desk.
 A referral to another counselor on staff can be made if appropriate.